Shiso Leaves Purple

 Shiso leaves come in purple ranges as well.
 They are a deep dark variety of shiso leaves which has burgundy veins found on dense bushy plants.
 It is a great garden landscape since it accentuates its surrounding colors.
 It also works well in mixed containers and is an edible foliage.
-Purple shiso leaves are used just like one use basil leaf.
-It performs well whether it is kept in sun or shade.
+Purple shiso leaves are used just like one use basil leaves.
+It performs well whether it is kept in the sun or shade.

-Uses of Shiso Leaves
+Uses of Shiso Leaves Purple

 Shiso leaves purple are also rich in calcium and iron.
 It helps with maintaining healthy bones and teeth due to its calcium content.
-The iron in them helps make red blood cells which improves the health of your blood and alternatively the heart.
+The iron in them helps make red blood cells which improve the health of your blood and alternatively the heart.

-If you mix these leaves in boiling water and drink it as a tea, it will contain many health benefits.
+If you mix these leaves in boiling water and drink it as tea, it will contain many health benefits.
 This remedy is used in Japan and other Asian countries.
 The tea of shiso leaves purple contains antioxidants.
 It also has anti-inflammatory properties and allergy-fighting agents.
 It also helps improve the immunity of body systems and progresses the health of the skin.